mnot/I-D/http-encryption-encoding/draft.md

   cipher = token *( ";" param )
 ~~~

+Each cipher is identified by a token; see {{cipher-registry}}.
+Individual tokens define the
+parameters that are appropriate for them.

+If the payload is encrypted more than once (as reflected by having multiple 'encrypted'
+content-codings), each cipher MUST be reflected in "Encryption", in the order in which they were
+applied.

 Servers processing PUT requests MUST persist the value of the Encryption header field.